XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/clawing-back-tokens.md

 ---
 html: clawing-back-tokens.html
 parent: trust-lines-and-issuing.html
+seo:
-blurb: Issuers can claw back their tokens for compliance purposes if they enable the Clawback feature before issuing tokens.
+    description: Issuers can claw back their tokens for compliance purposes if they enable the Clawback feature before issuing tokens.
 labels:
   - Tokens
 ---